esell/blockhead/README.md

 Blockhead is meant to be an interactive way to learn about blockchain technology.
 It is not designed to be a full blown, real deal blockchain, but instead to allow users to interact with a toy blockchain and understand the basic concepts.

-Blockhead acts as a standalone node where all of the typicaly blockchain processes are ran.
+Blockhead acts as a standalone node where all of the typically blockchain processes are ran.
 There will be a built-in web UI where users can add transactions, trigger mining, edit transactions etc in order to see, step-by-step, how a blockchain works.

 Blockhead started as an attempt at re-implementing the simple chain shown [here](https://blockchain.works-hub.com/blog/Learn-Blockchains-by-Building-One) but has